buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralItem.md

 _Structural point items_

 * The reference point in the representation is the origin of the local coordinate system of the structural item.
-* The axes of the local coordiante system are either parallel with and directed like the so-called global coordinate axes, or are oriented according to definitions at the respective subtype of _IfcStructuralItem_.
+* The axes of the local coordinate system are either parallel with and directed like the so-called global coordinate axes, or are oriented according to definitions at the respective subtype of _IfcStructuralItem_.

 _Structural curve items_